Arab Feminist Union: History and founding of the AFU

-The AFU was formed by the Egyptian Feminist Union (EFU) under Huda Sharawi.
 The EFU was the starting point of the organized feminist movement in the Arab World when it was founded in 1923.
-Becoming a member of the International Women Suffrage Alliance and Women’s International League for Peace and Freedom, it wished to organise the women's movement of the Arab world internationally, in the same manner as the women's movement in the West.
+Huda Sha'arawi founded the Egyptian Feminist Union (EFU), a precursor to the AFU.
+Becoming a member of the International Women Suffrage Alliance and Women’s International League for Peace and Freedom, the EFU and AFU wished to organize the women's movement of the Arab world internationally, in the same manner as the women's movement in the West.